 According to studies, anthocyanins in blueberries can slow brain aging by up to 2.5 years.
 This slows down cognitive decline associated with old age.

-Did you know that raspberries are one of the world’s most delicate fruit and it’s only touched once by human hands?
+Another healthiest berry to consume is raspberry.
+In fact, they are one of the world’s most delicate fruit, and it’s only touched once by human hands?

 1. They are cancer-fighting